Peanut Butter Banana Baked Oatmeal

 This post may contain affiliate links.
 Please read our disclosure policy.

-This Healthy Peanut Butter Banana Baked Oatmeal is the perfect make-ahead or meal prep breakfast recipe!
-It’s made with 10 ingredients in 30 minutes and it’s gluten-free, dairy-free, & vegan-friendly with no refined sugar!
+This Peanut Butter Banana Baked Oatmeal is a delicious make-ahead or meal prep breakfast recipe!
+It’s made with 10 nutritious ingredients in 30 minutes & it’s gluten-free.

 This Peanut Butter Banana Baked Oatmeal is a delicious make-ahead breakfast perfect for busy mornings.
 It’s easy to make in 30 minutes with a handful of nutritious ingredients, delivering a generous serving of fiber, protein, and healthy fats to keep you full all day long.